-Why an exec threw Microsoft's new foldable phone onto the floor
+Microsoft's new foldable phone: Why an exec threw it on the floor

 • Samsung's new folding phones are breaking

 The Surface Duo has two thin 5.6-inch screens that unfold to 8.3 inches.

 Unlike the Samsung Galaxy Fold, there is a visible hinge in the middle of the Surface Duo but the result is a far less fragile product.
 I was impressed with the 360-degree hinge so the device sits flush in its clamshell position and when folded flat.
 It fit surprisingly well in my jeans pocket and runs on Google's Android operating system.

-I took the phone nervously out of Panay's hands and unfolded the device.
-Noticing I was being particularly cautious, he intentionally threw it on the ground.
-"You're not going to break it," he said bluntly.
-I'm skeptical - but I can't deny what I just witnessed.
+Noticing I was being particularly cautious with the device, Panay intentionally threw it on the ground.

+"You're not going to break it," he said bluntly, a not so subtle jab at Samsung's woes.

 There's still plenty of unanswered questions about it: the camera, display, battery life, specs and price and aren't scheduled to be released until sometime in 2020.
 So why announce the Surface Duo now?